 03.01 In this UPPS, the term "employee" includes members of the faculty and staff as defined in Section 1.1 of Chapter V of the Board of Regents' rules.
 It also includes students employed by the university in any capacity.

 03.02 The term "controlled substance" means a controlled substance in schedules I through V of Section 202 of the Controlled Substances Act (21 USC § 812) or the Texas Controlled Substances Act (Health and Safety Code, Chapter 481).

 03.03 The term "conviction" means a finding of guilt (including a plea of nolo contendere) or imposition of sentence, or both, by any judicial body charged with the responsibility to determine violations of the federal or state criminal drug statutes.

 04.01 The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in all university workplaces.
 A university employee who violates this prohibition, either in the workplace or elsewhere, is subject to the following sanctions:

-04.02 The director of The Alcohol and Drug Resource Center will establish a drug-free awareness information program that will inform university employees about:
+04.02 The associate vice president and dean of Students will establish a drug-free awareness information program that will inform university employees about:

 a.
 As a condition of employment in such grant or contract, each university employee will: